 It’s not easy for most of us and as much as I spend my days at The Dinner Daily talking and thinking about how to make dinner easy, healthy, and happy for our members, I struggle with it on those busy weeknights too.
 But when I need a nudge to stay on track and remind me why, I think of why its important.
 I think about the fact that my 17 year old daughter is about to go off to college next year (no I am not ready at all) and family dinners with my 3 children around the table is about to all change.
 Its keeps me pushing for it, even on nights I feel like just “winging it”.

-My kids might not realize it today, but I believe someday they will look back and realize something important: those family connections made at the dinner table: they matter.
+My kids might not realize it today, but I believe someday they will look back and realize those family connections made at the dinner table mattered.